aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 ### Inserting a Table from HTML

 Aspose.Words supports inserting content into a document from an HTML source by using the [DocumentBuilder.InsertHtml](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#insertHtml(java.lang.String)) method.
 The input can be a full HTML page or just a partial snippet.
 Using this method we can insert tables into our document by using table elements e.g &lt;table&gt;, &lt;tr&gt;, &lt;td&gt;.
-Below example shows how to insert a table in a document from a string containing HTML tags.
+Below example demonstrates how to insert a table in a document from a string containing HTML tags.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-creation-InsertTableFromHtml-InsertTableFromHtml.java" >}}

 ### Comparison of Insertion Techniques

-As described in previous articles, Aspose.Words provides a few methods for inserting new tables into a document.
+As described in previous articles, Aspose.Words provides multiple methods for inserting new tables into a document.
 Each have their advantages and disadvantages, so often the choice of which to use depends on your situation.
 The table below can give you an idea of each technique.

 |Method|Advantages|Disadvantages|
 | :- | :- | :- |